alaverde/factory-pattern/README.md

 # factory-pattern
-This repository contains a example of factory pattern and abstract factory pattern
+This repository contains an example of factory pattern and abstract factory pattern